Rise & Glide At The Least Crowded Ski Resorts On Your Next Vacation

 Photo by: Geoff Holman – Image appears courtesy: Big White Ski Area

 Its name says it all.
 It’s BIG for an Indy resort.
 Clocking in at over 2,655 acres!
 And it is WHITE… as in they get a decent amount of snowfall.
 Nearly 300 inches of the good stuff falls annually.
-And the closest major metropolitan area (Vancouver) is 5.5 hours away so you’re pretty much guaranteed to have all that snow to yourself.
+And the closest major metropolitan area (Vancouver) is 5.5 hours away, so you’re pretty much guaranteed to have all that snow to yourself.
 While it may not have a ton of steep trails, there’s plenty of expert terrain to be found in the off-piste within the trees.
-Simply put, it’s the perfect trifecta for those looking to avoid the global tourism crowds and feast on all your own powder.
+Simply put, it’s the perfect trifecta for those looking to avoid the crowds and feast on all your own powder.

 Lost Trail